Punching Bag Maintenance

 A free-standing bag doesn't require any additional punching bag maintenance whatsoever.
 Even if you've filled the base with water, as long as it wasn't contaminated with bacteria, you shouldn't even need to change that.

 Usually, not something that will occur soon after getting the bag, but if you use it for a long time, it will likely start to show signs of wear and tear.
 If a tear in the fabric appears on your bag, but there is no significant damage, you can prolong the life of your punching bag with duct tape.
 Try to tape over the bag a few times so the tape doesn't fall off.

 Preventing damage due to environmental factors

-A big part of maintaining any equipment is limiting exposure to the elements and making sure the place where it’s stored and used meets certain conditions.
+A big part of punching bag maintenance is limiting exposure to the elements and making sure the place where it’s stored and used meets certain conditions.